alexblanche/basic_project/README.md

 # Casio Basic emulator

-This project contains an emulator of Casio Basic programs written on a Casio fx-9750GII (Graph 35+) / fx-9860GII (Graph 75).
-It aims at emulating the main functionalities of these systems.
+This project contains an emulator that replicates the execution of Casio Basic programs on Casio fx-9750GII (Graph 35+) / fx-9860GII (Graph 75) calculators.
+It only emulates the behavior of these systems, not the hardware.

-Video demo on YouTube, on games I coded in high school:

 <!-- [![](https://markdown-videos-api.jorgenkh.no/youtube/lWjqz2yUfag)](https://youtu.be/lWjqz2yUfag) -->
 <div align="center">